MirrexOne/Page_Analyzer/README.md

 ## Description

 This web application will help you to check any websites or resources.
-After copmleted check you will give access to following parametrs:
+Once the verification is complete, you will have access to the following parameters:
 - Response code
 - Title
 - h1